mortazavilab/TALON/README.md

 Options:
   -h, --help           Show help message and exit
   --f                  GTF annotation file
-  --a                  The name of the annotation (for metadata purposes) --g                  The name of the reference genome build that the annotation describes.
+  --g                  The name of the reference genome build that the annotation describes.
 Use a short and memorable name since you will need to specify the genome build when you run TALON later.
-  --o                  Output prefix for the database
+  --a                  The name of the annotation (for metadata purposes) --l                  Minimum required transcript length (default = 300 bp) --idprefix           Prefix for naming novel discoveries in eventual TALON runs (default = 'TALON') --5p                 Maximum allowable distance (bp) at the 5' end during annotation (default = 500 bp) --3p                 Maximum allowable distance (bp) at the 3' end during annotation (default = 300 bp) --o                  Output prefix for the database
 ```